liang799/Vigour/README.md

   * Delete the `name/feature` branch
  * Only modify your branch
  * If you wish to modify another team member's branch let them know so that they can `git fetch` instead of `git pull`
+* Commit often.
+Do not change/add over 80 files and commit.

 ## TODO
 ### Team